-Unlike in sexting and statutory rape-where the lack of an adult mitigates or eliminates the criminality of the act-children involved in the sex trade who are not trafficked and do not have a third party face an increased chance of being arrested and charged with a crime.
-Why the disparity?
-One possible reason is that Safe Harbor legislation has less to do with child victims and more to do with the third party.
 Safe Harbor is a product of its creators, formed from their assumptions and objectives of social change.
-The attempt to implement law and policy to protect children involved in the sex industry through a joint social conservative and radical feminist lens resulted in Safe Harbor laws that direct some children into social services while prosecuting traffickers.
+The attempt to implement law and policy to protect children in the sex trade through a joint social conservative and radical feminist lens resulted in Safe Harbor laws that direct some children into social services while prosecuting traffickers.
 The consequence of this bifurcated approach was the creation of strict, mutually exclusive categories that do not overlap: Children in the trade are understood to be exclusively either victims or perpetrators.
 Moreover, the binary construct of agency and victimhood that Safe Harbor laws codify is highly gendered, racialized, decidedly ideological, and rooted in a preoccupation with guilt and innocence that has little to do with children's diverse, lived experiences.
 Yet the consequences of these laws are all too real, resulting in the denial of protection to large numbers of the very children these laws were intended to help.
-The pathology of Safe Harbor is that it excludes and exacerbates the victimization of the sex trade's most marginalized and vulnerable children, mainly children of color and LGBTQ children, those who would benefit most from legal protections and social services.
+The pathology of Safe Harbor is that it excludes and exacerbates the victimization of the sex trade's most marginalized and vulnerable children, children of color, LGBTQ homeless children, those who would benefit most from legal protections and social services.